hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 #### Treat Support Bundles with Care

-Support bundles are used to share diagnostic information with HashiCorp support.
+Terraform Enterprise uses support bundles to share diagnostic information with HashiCorp support.
 Please note that support bundles may contain sensitive information from your Terraform Enterprise installation.
-You should consider these bundles sensitive; they should not be shared with untrusted parties and should be deleted as soon as possible.
+You should not share them with untrusted parties and should delete them as soon as possible.

 #### Regularly Update Terraform Enterprise